treeverse/lakeFS/design/open/design-datasets.md

 lakeFS Iceberg support uses a catalog to locate Iceberg files.
 This allows it to translate schema to refs.
 But the lakeFS Iceberg catalog wraps a Spark catalog; it does not store any tables itself.
-Currently only SparkCatalog is supported, but it is not clear what _other_ catalogs would work.
+Currently only HadoopCatalog is supported, but it is not clear what _other_ catalogs would work.

 ### Delta Sharing server